What is Hypothyroidism?

 What Causes It?

 There are different kinds of hypothyroidism with different causes.
 In Hashimoto’s thyroiditis, antibodies in the blood mistakenly attack the thyroid gland and start to destroy it.
-Post-therapeutic hypothyroidism occurs when treatment for hyperthyroidism leaves the thyroid unable to produce enough thyroid hormone.
-And hypothyroidism with goiter happens when you don’ t get enough iodine in your diet.
-In the developed world iodine is added to salt so goiter is rare, although it still happens in undeveloped countries.
+Post-therapeutic hypothyroidism occurs when treatment for hyperthyroidism leaves the thyroid unable to

 Your health care provider will prescribe a synthetic thyroid hormone called levothyroxine (Levothroid, Synthroid, Unithroid) that you will take daily.
 A natural dessicated thyroid hormone drug, made from the thyroid glands of pigs, is also available by prescription.
 Your doctor will want to adjust your dose over a period of several weeks, after regular blood tests to check the amount of thyroid hormone in your blood.